pcalulo/lugsched/README.md

  * being rewritten from the ground up, to be independent of Google App Engine

-This is being done as we are not comfortable with the potential lock-in that we would experience should we continue in the original, App Engine-hosted web app.
-The rewrite is expected to go far quicker than the initial development, as the problems have already been discovered and sorted out before.
+We are performing this rewrite as we are not comfortable with the potential lock-in that we would experience should we continue with the original, GAE-hosted web app.
+The rewrite is expected to go faster and more smoothly than the initial development, as a lot of the design has been ironed out.

 Credit where credit is due
 --------------------------